Butterflies are stunning insects you can discover in a wide variety of habitats across the globe.

 The Asian hornet is a huge insect that resembles a wasp and is native to East Asia.

 Its habitat is in East Asia.
-It can appear either black or brown, with yellow stripes running over its body.
+It can appear black or brown, with yellow stripes running over it.

-This insect consumes a wide range of prey, from various insects and spiders to small rodents and even small rodent eggs and larvae.
+This insect consumes a wide range of prey, from insects and spiders to small rodents, eggs, and larvae.

 You can discover ants of the kind known as blackhouse ants in many different regions of the world.